Macrometacorp/docs/docs/queryworkers/api-endpoints.md

 You can use any unsaved query as an API endpoint, but best practice is to use saved queries (query workers) for the following reasons:
 - Query Workers have hard-coded URL paths.
 Queries all use the same generic `/feature/option/data` path.
-- A Query Worker is cached across all locations in the fabric and can be edited without updating production code.
-If you use a generic API call you would have to redeploy the application to update the query.
+- Query workers are cached across all GeoFabric locations.
+You can edit query workers while they are running, but an unsaved query must be redeployed if you need to update it.

 ## Bind Parameters Values vs. Placeholders